Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 The output of 12 V with a 10% tolerance has not been achieved.

 #### The Purpose of the Experiment
 This experiment is testing the output based on the input of the solar panels alone.
+Although the constraint requires 12 V with a 10% tolerance, with the LM317T, I expect to see 9.25 V on the output after reaching 9.25 V on the input.

 #### Experimental Procedure
-To simulate the varying input from the solar panel, a power supply has been used on the input of the subsystem with voltages ranging from 0 V to 20 V. According to the solar panel's datasheet, the maximum output voltage of the panel is 18 V. After testing the panel's voltage during a sunny day, the voltage was read to be 19.5 V. This is the reason that it has been tested to 20 V instead of the original 18 V.
+To simulate the varying input from the solar panel, a power supply has been used on the input of the subsystem with voltages ranging from 0 V to 20 V at 1 V increments.
+The maximum voltage tested is 20 V instead of the solar panel's maximal output according to the datasheet, 18 V, is due to the actual reading of the solar panel during a sunny day being 19.5 V.

 The output has been read using a digital multimeter set to read a DC voltage.

 #### Results
 The results can be shown below in the *Output Voltage vs Solar Input Voltage* Graph.